The e-invoice format for German authorities

 The German federal government is already required to accept e-invoices.
 Effective 18 April 2020, regional and local authorities will have to accept them as well.
-Starting 27 November 2020*, public contractors must submit their invoices electronically.
+Since 27 November 2020, public contractors must submit their invoices electronically.
 Anyone can start sooner than that if they wish.
-There are no standardized deadlines for suppliers when it comes to submitting invoices to state governments and local authorities because every state can define its own rules. * As per currently available information
+There are no standardized deadlines for suppliers when it comes to submitting invoices to state governments and local authorities because every state can define its own rules.

 Who is affected by this requirement?

 This requirement affects all businesses that submit invoices for products and services to the government in the amount of EUR 1.000 net or higher.
-For these businesses, access to the electronic XRechnung system must be up and running no later than 27 November 2020.
+For these businesses, access to the electronic XRechnung system must be up and running.

 PEPPOL – the easiest path to XRechnung